I get lost in all the options for parallel computing on the cheap. I summarise for myself here.

 Let’s say, I want “easy, optionally local, shared-nothing parallel computing”.

-Additional material to this theme under scientific computation workflow (for the actual job management software) and stream processing.
+Additional material to this theme under scientific computation workflow and stream processing.
 I might need to consider how to store my data.

 Algorithms, implementations thereof, and providers of parallel processing services are all coupled closely.
 Nonetheless I’ll try to draw a distinction between the three.